 - Physical/Learning Disabilities: On occasion it may be determined that a student's academic success will be best served by approving a special request.
 The student must provide up-to-date supporting documentation, have regularly used existing institutional supports and compiled their recommendation, and have exhausted all other avenues of support.
 Requests of this nature should be submitted to the director of academic support.

 - Medical: Student health issues can exist that may warrant review related to this policy.
 In order to warrant action the College wellness center must have notice of the relevant conditions and receive comprehensive physicians' reports documenting those conditions.
 Further, the student must have an ongoing relationship with the wellness center and have exhausted other relevant avenues.
 Requests of this nature should be submitted to the director of the wellness center.

-- Personal: A student's mental health and overall success may be supported by a special accommodation related to housing.
+- Mental Health: A student's mental health and overall success may be supported by a special accommodation related to housing.
 In this case the student must submit a request to the director of counseling and must have maintained an ongoing relationship with the staff of the counseling office.
 Additionally, the counseling department must have up-to-date information and correspondence with any off-campus treatment providers, and all other alternatives should have been exhausted.

 - Meet with the appropriate office to discuss their special accommodations request.

 - Complete and return request form.

 - The Director of the appropriate office will than take all pertinent information and documendation and decide if the request is supported or not supported by the appropriate office.